maixnor/wu-quartz/content/5 Monopoly and Monopsony.md

 - all market power with demand side
 - e.g. military, labor market (in certain industry)
 	- military is just 1 per country, but with many defense contractors
+	- labor market can force low wages with lower amount of people
 - instead of profit there is net value
 	- Marginal Value = Marginal Expenditure
 - monopsonist buyer wants to maximize net value